mozilla/extension-workshop/documentation/develop/web-ext-command-reference.md

 Note: The browser console may not show all debugging output from content-scripts.
 Use the web console when debugging content-scripts.

+<section id="--firefox"></section>
 #### --firefox, -f

-Specify a particular version of [Firefox Desktop](https://www.mozilla.org/en-US/firefox/) to run the extension in.
+Specify a particular version of [Firefox Desktop](https://www.mozilla.org/firefox/) to run the extension in.
 The value is an absolute path to the Firefox executable or&nbsp;an alias string.
 If this is not specified, it will attempt to run the extension inside the system's default installation of Firefox.

 Here is an example specifying a full path to a Firefox executable on Windows: